Starting Gloomhaven – Tips, Tricks, and Advice

 Synergies can create some pretty epic effects and turns in Gloomhaven.
 Being able to fully utilise every part of an action, or ricochet card effects off one another, can create insanely brilliant turns at relatively little cost.

 Look specifically for top halves of cards that go well with the bottom halves of cards.
-If one card imbues the battlefield with an element, see how you can make the most out of that element either on that turn or the next one.
-Likewise, if you imbue the battlefield, is there someone else in your group who can use that element?
+If one card imbues the battlefield with an element, see how you can make the most out of that element on the next turn.
+Alternatively, can any of your team mates use the embued element the turn you generate it if you generate it early enough in the turn order?

 There are certain classes that go well together, and it is worth looking at some of the other cards in your group to see how you can best work together moving forward.